 How to Set a 24-Hour Clock on Windows 11 Lock Screen

-You set a 24-hour clock on your Windows 11 lock screen by adjusting the region format settings.
+You set a 24-hour clock on your Windows 11 lock screen by changing your region format settings.

-This means changing how your PC displays times, dates, and numbers to follow a military or international standard.
-The lock screen is the first thing you see before logging into your computer.
+This modifies how your PC displays times, dates, and numbers to follow a military or international standard, showing times like 21:30 instead of 9:30 PM.
+The lock screen is what you see before logging into your computer.

 Why use a 24-hour clock?